vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/138_klabatvam/_index.md

 +++
 ## Comment
 Found (except vs. 5) also in Pāipp. i.
-Used by Kāuç.
+Used by Kāuś.
 (48. 32) in a rite of sorcery, with wrapping, crushing, and burying urine and fæces.

 ## Translations